ahuggins/open-on-make/readme.md

 This package defaults to sublime using the `subl` command, if you have aliased it to something else OR wish to use a different editor, you will need to add the following to your .env file.

+#### Global (sort of)
+> Note: You can now set a php.ini value...`open_on_make_editor="code"` this means that you will not have to set an ENV value in every project.
+Essentially means you can set your editor one time, in your local dev environment and then simply add this package to your project, and be good.
+>
+> It still means you can per project set an env, if for some reason you use certain editors for certain projects.

+#### Per Project
 ```
 OPEN_ON_MAKE_EDITOR=nameOfCliCommandForEditor
 OPEN_ON_MAKE_FLAGS='-a' // Flags you need passed to the above Command